brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 # Introduction

-Despite this paper missing both our respective NB comment deadlines and the mailing deadline, we still believe this paper provides a significant enough improvement to the status quo that it should be considered.
+Despite this paper missing both our respective NB comment deadlines and the mailing deadline, we still believe it provides a significant enough improvement to the status quo that it should be considered for C++20.

 C++20 will have several new features to aid programmers in writing code during constant evaluation.
 Two of these are `std::is_constant_evaluated()` [@P0595R2]